terminusdb-labs/swipl-rs/README.md

 ## Overview
 This repository is a workspace for a handful of crates:
-- swipl-info: a small utility crate that extracts information about the currently active version of swi-prolog.
-- swipl-sys: low-level bindings to SWI-Prolog, generated through bindgen, in a build environment as discovered by swipl-info.
 - cargo-swipl: a cargo utility for working with swipl crates.
 In particular, this allows running of unit tests in crates that depend on swipl-sys.
+- swipl-info: a small utility crate that extracts information about the currently active version of swi-prolog.
+- swipl-fli: low-level bindings to SWI-Prolog, generated through bindgen, in a build environment as discovered by swipl-info.
+- swipl-macros: procedural macros for generating bindings to prolog predicates, and glue code for defining native prolog predicates.
 - swipl: high-level safe bindings to SWI-Prolog.

-This is all still in a pretty early state.
-Implemented so far is prolog engine creation and destruction, term ref creation on those engines, unification and retrieval for a number of terms, and querying prolog from rust.

-Implemented so far:
-- engine creation and destruction
-- context management
-- term ref creation, bound to context lifetimes
-- get and unify for a number of rust and prolog types
-- prolog calling
-- complex term creation from string (through a prolog call)
-- easy frontend to `call/1` for easy term calling
-- get, put, and unify for all common relevant rust and prolog types
-- macro for generating bindings to prolog predicates
-- compound term production
-- exception handling
-- macros for easy foreign predicate writing

-To be implemented (roughly in order of delivery):
-- macros for easy blob definitions
-- pack generation cargo tool
-- async/await support
+Together, they provide an ecosystem for developing swipl foreign libraries, as well as for embedding swipl inside rust applications, without needing any c glue or unsafe code.

-## Plans
+## Problems solved
 The goal for this project is full native rust packs for SWI-Prolog, without requiring any c glue.
 A pack in SWI-Prolog is a package that is installable through `pack_install(..)`.
 There are a few tricky bits towards this goal which I'll list here.

 My personal reason for this is that the maintainance of [`terminus_store_prolog`](https://github.com/terminusdb/terminus_store_prolog/) is becoming more and more cumbersome.
 This project depends heavily on an ever-increasing layer of c glue to marshall rust things into prolog.
 I greatly desire a reduction of complexity here.